Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Conclusions

 In this paper we have studied the canonical quantization of a scalar field on a background Myers-Perry-AdS black hole in five space-time dimensions.
 We have set the two angular momentum parameters in the metric to be equal, which results in a geometry with enhanced symmetry compared to the generic case.
 We assume that the angular momentum of the black hole is sufficiently small that there is no speed-of-light surface and there exists a Killing vector which is time-like everywhere outside the event horizon.
 In this case classical superradiance is absent and there are no unstable scalar field modes.
 We thus avoid the complexities of canonical quantization in the presence of classical superradiance \cite{Ottewill:2000qh,Balakumar:2022yvx} and can readily construct a Boulware state $|{\mathrm {B}}\rangle $ and a Hartle-Hawking state $|{\mathrm {H}} \rangle $.

 We compute the differences in expectation values of the vacuum polarization (the square of the field operator) and the SET operator between these two states, which have the advantage of not requiring renormalization.
-We compared these differences with approximations to these quantities derived in RKT, in which the quantum field is modelled as a thermal gas of particles.

-The RKT approach only gives an analytic approximation to the difference in expectation values between the Hartle-Hawking and Boulware states, and furthermore we have found that quantum corrections to this difference in expectation values cannot be ignored.
-To find an approximation for the expectation values in either of these states (or a more accurate approximation to the difference between them), a more sophisticated approach (analogous to say, the Brown-Ottewill-Page \cite{Page:1982fm,Brown:1985ri}, DeWitt-Schwinger \cite{Decanini:2007gj} or Polyakov \cite{Balbinot:2000iy} approximations in four space-time dimensions) would be required.
-Such approaches may enable the backreaction of the quantum field on the space-time geometry to be studied without recourse to a full computation of the renormalized SET (see comments below on this), see for example \cite{York:1984wp,Matyjasek:1997xy,Matyjasek:2009mx,Matyjasek:2014dfa,Arrechea:2019jgx,Taylor:2020urz,Arrechea:2021ldl} for work on static, spherically symmetric black hole space-times along these lines.

 Notwithstanding the simplifications afforded by the enhanced symmetry of the background space-time, our numerical computations are rather time-consuming.
 Consequently, we have presented results for one particular choice of the set of parameters of the model, which are the black hole mass parameter $M$, the angular momentum parameter $a$, and the scalar field effective mass $\nu $ (\ref{eq:nu}).
 It would be interesting the explore the effect of varying these parameters on the quantum field expectation values, but this would require the development of a more efficient numerical method.